CMSgov/ab2d-website/filter-claims-data-V2.md

 ---
 layout: api-docs
-title:  "How to Filter Claims Data – V2"
+page_title: "How to Filter Claims Data – V2"
+seo_title: ""
 description: "Filter and refine AB2D’s Medicare claims data using HTTP query parameters such as _until, available only with version 2."
 permalink: /filter-claims-data-v2
 in-page-nav: true
 ---

-# {{ page.title }}
+# {{ page.page_title }}

 [HTTP query parameters]({{ '/query-parameters-V2' | relative_url }}) can help you efficiently maximize the value of the AB2D API.
 The default behavior of parameters supports the incremental export model and varies depending on your API version.
 You can use parameters while starting a job request in the sandbox or production environment.